 Angela bit down on her lower lip, not wanting to push Sonia too hard.

 Sonia looked toward some unknown object–or target–behind Angela.
 It was like she was trying to collect her thoughts.
 And it was exactly that because she soon gave her attention to Angela again.
-“I’ve always wonder about what that fortune-teller told us that one day and how much Jacky and I have been through…and it’s like so confusing.
+“I’ve always wondered about what that fortune-teller told us that one day and how much Jacky and I have been through…and it’s like so confusing.
 But now that we know that fortune-teller is a fake, everything’s so clear to me now.
 It’s just that it wouldn’t be fair to Jacky.”

 At the rate Sonia was going, Angela had already put two and two together a long time ago.
 Yet she just didn’t want to believe.
 She stayed silent for this long, holding onto whatever patience she had left.
 “You’re saying…”